Profile of Patron

 Ita Buttrose is one of Australia's most admired businesswomen and an accomplished communicator advising corporate as well as community and welfare organisations.
 She has a wealth of experience across a broad range of industry sectors.
 Ita combines many roles as social commentator, businesswoman, journalist and author.

-She was made an Officer of the Order of Australia for her services to the community particularly in the area of public health education.
-Ita is also National President of Alzheimer's Australia and Vice President Emeritus of Arthritis Australia.
+She was named Australian of the Year 2013 and holds the appointment of Officer of the Order of Australia for her services to the community, particularly in the area of public health education.
+Ita is also National President of Alzheimer's Australia and Emeritus Director of Arthritis Australia.

 Ita continues her outstanding work as the Patron of the Macular Disease Foundation Australia, working tirelessly to promote the cause of macular degeneration across Australia.
 Her contribution and dedication is truly remarkable.